ciglenecki/geoguessr-ai/README.md

   - then use min-max [0, 1] to scale encoded values
   - apply on y_true and y_pred acordingly
   - decode before caculating the distancec

+- [x] Implement the Croatia's CRS projection https://epsg.io/3766
+  - note: this projection will transform lat and lng's to a 2D plane which can be used in linear manner
+  - [x] in `preprocess_csv_create_classes.py` you have to save the projected values along with angles in the .csv file
+  - note:  check `preprocess_sample_coords.py` because there we already used the projection
+    - this projection and reprojection is really tricky and in my opinion you should print the values at every step just as a sanity check to make sure everything is working
+      - first: SET projection to default crs (4326).
+To my knowledge, this doesn't change the values yet
+      - second: PROJECT by to a new crs (3766)
+      - optional: third: REPROJECT to default (4326) if you need lat lng values again.
+In the gpd.GeoDataFrame You might even access the original lat,lng without reprojecting but i'm not sure.

 ## 🧠 Brainstorming